Superconvergent Gradient Recovery for Virtual Element Methods: Model Problems

 for any $u, v \in H^1(\Omega)$.
 It is easy to see that $|v|_{1, \Omega}^2 = a(v,v)$ and $|\cdot|_{1, \Omega}$ is a norm on $H_0^1(\Omega)$ by the Poincar\'e inequality.

 The variational formulation of \eqref{equ:model} and \eqref{equ:bndcond} is to find $u\in H^1_0(\Omega)$ such that

-Lax-Milgram theorem implies it adimits a unique solution.
+Lax-Milgram theorem implies it admits a unique solution.

-\section{Virtual element method}
+\section{Virtual Element Method}

-Let $\mathcal{T}_h$ be a partition of $\Omega$ into non-overlapping polygonal elements $E$ with non self-intersecting polygonal boundaries.
-Let $h$ be the maximum diameter.
+Let $\mathcal{T}_h$ be a partition of $\Omega$ into non-overlapping polygonal elements $E$ with non-self-intersecting polygonal boundaries.
+Let $h_E$ be the diameter of element $E$ and $h = \max_{E\in\mathcal{T}_h} h_E$.
+Throughout this paper, we assume that there exists $\rho \in (0,1)$ such that the mesh $\mathcal{T}_h$ satisfies the following two assumptions \cite{BGS2017, BBMR2016}: \begin{itemize} \item [(i).] every element $E$ is star-shaped with respect to every point of a disk $D$ of radius $\rho h_E$; \item [(ii).] every edge $e$ of $E$ has length $|e| \ge \rho h_E$. \end{itemize}

-In this paper, we concentrate on the lowest order virtual method \cite{BBCMMR2013}.
-To define the virtual element space, we begin with defining local virtual element spaces on each element.
+In this paper, we focus on the lowest order virtual element method as in \cite{AHMAD2013376, BBMR2014}.
+To define the virtual element space, we begin with defining the local virtual element spaces on each element.
 For such purpose, let

-Then, the local virtual element space $V^{E}$ on the element $E$ can be defined as
+Then, the local virtual element space $V(E)$ on the element $E$ can be defined as

+The soul of virtual element methods is that the non-polynomial basis functions are never explicitly constructed and needed.
+This is made possible by introducing the projection operator $\Pi^{\nabla}$.
+For any function $v_h \in V(E)$, its projection $\Pi^{\nabla}v_h$ is defined to satisfy the following orthogonality: